OpenEvalProject/evals/manuscripts/elife-85749/v1/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/85749/elife-85749-fig2-v1.jpg)

 **Figure 2.:** Down-sampled gene annotations of high-quality genomes used in held-out test sets are from NCBI RefSeq and GTDB.
 Each boxplot displays the distribution of model performance metrics for predictions on randomly sampled versions of the gene annotation test sets in downsampling increments of 10% (90% down to 10%, from right to left).
-The binary classifier performances are based on the classification of the presence or absence of KEGG modules in the complete versions of the gene annotations that were down-sampled for model testing.Figure 2—source data 1.
+The binary classifier performances are based on the classification of the presence or absence of KEGG modules in the complete versions of the gene annotations that were down-sampled for model testing.

-## Benchmarking MetaPathPredict on down-sampled NCBI RefSeq and GTDB data
+### Benchmarking MetaPathPredict on down-sampled NCBI RefSeq and GTDB data

 We compared the performance of MetaPathPredict’s deep learning models to two classes of competitor classifiers: naive rule-based classifiers and various other machine learning model architectures.
 The evaluation was performed on test datasets comprised of isolate and metagenome-assembled genomes from GTDB and NCBI (30,596 total genomes; see Methods).
 When evaluating with the same sets of randomly down-sampled gene annotations, we found that each competing method showed poorer performance than MetaPathPredict (Figure 2).
 We assessed two naïve classification methods.
 First, we devised a classification rule based on the completeness of a KEGG module relative to the number of genes retained after downsampling: if, in a down-sampled genome, the number of genes involved in a KEGG module are present in at least the same proportion of all genes retained, the KEGG module is classified as ‘present,’ otherwise it is labeled ‘absent’.
 For example, if 50% of gene annotations were removed from a genome during downsampling, then any KEGG module for which 50% of its associated genes are retained would be reported as ‘present’.
 The results of this naive approach (Figure 2) show that the relative completeness of a KEGG module alone is not a robust classification strategy.
 The second classification rule that we tested was: for all gene annotation sets in the dataset, if any genes were present in an annotation set that were unique to a KEGG module (relative to other modules) then the module was classified as ‘present’, otherwise it was labelled ‘absent’.
 The results of this naive approach (Figure 2) suggest that the presence of rare protein annotations or genes unique to a certain KEGG module is not always a strong indicator of the presence of a module in a genome.
 Ultimately, the performance of these naive classifiers indicate that MetaPathPredict’s models have the advantage of incorporating information from genes outside of KEGG modules.
 We additionally compared the performance of various machine learning model architectures.
 Of these, the XGBoost, neural network (single hidden layer) and XGBoost/neural network (single hidden layer) stacked ensemble architectures were the next-best performing models and are included in Figure 2.

 MetaPathPredict’s deep learning strategy produced the best observed performance.
 Mean F1 score (a summary metric of the predictive performance) of the models was 0.96 when predicting on test datasets in which 30–90% of gene annotations had been retained.
 MetaPathPredict rarely made false positive predictions based on data from highly incomplete gene annotation sets; the average precision of the models was consistently above 0.94 for all held-out test sets.
 MetaPathPredict also did not misclassify most negative class observations.
 The recall of MetaPathPredict’s models was greater than 0.96 on average for test datasets containing at least 30% of the complete gene annotation data.
 The mean recall decreased to 0.89 and the mean precision decreased to 0.86 on genomes containing only 20% or less of the complete gene annotation data.
 The models’ ability to achieve notably high recall even with significantly reduced sampling rates implies that it compensates for limited sequence availability by becoming more assertive in labeling a module as ‘present’ at the cost of decreased precision.

-## Benchmarking MetaPathPredict against Genomes from arth’s Microbiomes repository MAGs
+### Benchmarking MetaPathPredict against Genomes from arth’s Microbiomes repository MAGs

 MetaPathPredict was further tested on gene annotations from a set of 40 high-quality metagenome-assembled genomes from the Genomes from Earth’s Microbiomes (GEM; Nayfach et al., 2021) genome repository.
 This repository contains a set of MAGs recovered from a diverse array of environments that make it ideal for benchmarking MetaPathPredict’s performance (Figure 3).
 The MAGs selected from the repository had an estimated completeness of 100 and estimated contamination of 0, MIMAG quality score of ‘High Quality’.
 The genomes belonged to 7 taxonomic phyla and were recovered from 9 different environments, primarily from human-associated and built environment metagenomes (see Appendix 1—figure 1 for GEM genome taxonomic distributions and environmental sources).
 We created a set of 9 GEM datasets by randomly downsampling the data to retain 10% to 90% of gene annotations (in 10% increments) as in the previous section.
 MetaPathPredict classified the presence/absence of KEGG modules in each MAG.
 Overall, results were comparable to MetaPathPredict’s performance on the GTDB/NCBI benchmark.
 The models excelled at predicting the presence or absence of KEGG modules in genomes when at least 40% of gene annotations were randomly retained.
 Predictions were less reliable though still accurate when 30% or less gene annotation data was retained.

 ![Figure 3.](https://cdn.elifesciences.org/articles/85749/elife-85749-fig3-v1.jpg)

 **Figure 3.:** Model performance metrics are for predictions on down-sampled versions of GEM genome gene annotations in decreasing increments of 10% (retaining 10–90% of the annotations in each test set).
-MetaPathPredict’s deep learning models were benchmarked against XGBoost and neural network model architectures.Figure 3—source data 1.
+MetaPathPredict’s deep learning models were benchmarked against XGBoost and neural network model architectures.

-## Benchmarking MetaPathPredict against existing tools on a dataset with down-sampled reads
+### Benchmarking MetaPathPredict against existing tools on a dataset with down-sampled reads

 In addition to model assessments made through down-sampling protein annotations, we evaluated a second set of held-out test set genomes from the GTDB/NCBI dataset (n=50).
 In this analysis, the sequence reads for each genome were randomly down-sampled to simulate genomes incompletely recovered from an environmental sample.
 This analysis replicates situations with lower sequencing coverage, which can cause proteins to be unobserved due to incomplete or error-filled assemblies.
 As an example, using only 3% of reads (equivalent to an average of 1.5 x coverage of the genomes), roughly 86% of the genomes’ proteins were assembled; meanwhile a reduction to 1% of reads caused assembly to recover ~40% of proteins.
 MetaPathPredict’s performance on this test set resembled protein annotation random sampling results (Figure 4a, Figure 4b), although with greater loss in precision for down-sampling <3%.

 ![Figure 4.](https://cdn.elifesciences.org/articles/85749/elife-85749-fig4-v1.jpg)

 **Figure 4.:** Down-sampled sequence reads of high-quality genomes used as a second held-out test set are from NCBI RefSeq and GTDB databases.
 (Panel a) Boxplots display the distribution of model performance metrics for predictions of KEGG module presence/absence on simulated incomplete genomes down-sampled at the sequence read level by MetaPathPredict models, various next-best performing machine learning architectures, and METABOLIC.
 Downsampling increments were chosen based on average estimated completeness of the test set genomes at each increment to reflect a range of estimated completeness thresholds.
-(Panel b) Average estimated genome completeness distributions of test set genomes that were down-sampled at the sequence read level using SeqTK and then assembled with SPAdes.Figure 4—source data 1.
+(Panel b) Average estimated genome completeness distributions of test set genomes that were down-sampled at the sequence read level using SeqTK and then assembled with SPAdes.

 MetaPathPredict had an average F1 score for all 190 modules of 0.96 on the second held-out test set observations that had an average estimated genome completeness of at least 30%.
 The similarity of these results to the gene annotation downsampling approach validates the latter approach that was used more broadly to assess MetaPathPredict.